 Talk to your healthcare provider about which vaccine is best for you.

 Go to ahs.ca/seconddose for more information.

-What vaccine will I get for my booster dose?
+What vaccine will I get for my booster or additional doses?

-You will get an mRNA vaccine for your booster dose.

-If you cannot get or do not want an mRNA vaccine, you can get the proteinbased vaccine if you are age 18 years or older.
+You will get an mRNA vaccine for any booster or additional doses.
+If you cannot get or do not want an mRNA vaccine, you can get the protein-based vaccine if you are age 18 years or older.
 If you do not want an mRNA or a protein-based vaccine and you have only had 1 dose of Janssen vaccine (no other COVID-19 vaccines), you can get Janssen for your first booster dose if you are age 18 years or older.
-You cannot get a Janssen vaccine for a second booster dose.
+You can get an mRNA or protein-based vaccine for your second booster dose.